-Dr. Ravi Braich has a chemistry background and is an associate in the Patent practice group.
-He focuses his practice on U.S. and foreign patent prosecution, opinion work and counseling clients in the areas of chemical, diagnostics, therapeutics, pharmaceutical, biotechnology and life sciences.
+Dr. Ravi Braich has a chemistry background and is counsel in the Patent practice group.
+He focuses his practice on U.S. and foreign patent prosecution, opinion work, and counseling clients in the areas of chemical, diagnostics, therapeutics, pharmaceutical, biotechnology, and life sciences.

 I focus my practice on helping clients, including hospitals, research institutes and small and medium size companies, devise and pursue effective strategies for protecting their breakthrough technologies.
 I have experience in a wide range of technologies including small molecules, nucleic acid based technologies (RNAi, activating RNAs, antisense nucleic acids and microRNAs), peptides, antibodies, prodrugs and drug conjugates, anesthetics, diagnostic/imaging agents, antiviral agents, cancer vaccines, semi-conductor materials, drug targeting and drug delivery, microfluidic devices, drug delivery devices, diagnostic devices and biomimetic devices.
 This work involves their synthesis, purification, and use.